mimansoor/options_zero_game/Options_Zero_Game.md

 ## 🌟 Key Features

-### High-Fidelity Environment
-*   **Modular Architecture**: The environment's logic is cleanly separated into specialized managers for price action, portfolio management, market rules, and Black-Scholes calculations, ensuring high maintainability and extensibility.
-*   **Dynamic & Stochastic Market Physics**:
-    *   **IV Regimes with Markov Chains**: The environment doesn't use a single IV skew.
-At the start of each episode, it selects a volatility regime (e.g., "Crisis (High Vol)", "Complacent") based on a stationary distribution derived from real market data, and the regime evolves from day to day according to a learned transition matrix.
+*   **Hierarchical AI System**: The MuZero agent operates at a strategic level, choosing an abstract market view.
+A rule-based, tactical "Resolver" then selects and executes the most appropriate specific options strategy, simplifying the learning problem and enabling more robust, generalized policies.
+*   **High-Fidelity Environment**:
+    *   **Markov Chain Volatility Regimes**: The environment simulates realistic market shifts by transitioning between different volatility states (e.g., "Crisis," "Complacent") based on a model learned from a decade of VIX data.
-    *   **GARCH or Historical Price Paths**: The `PriceActionManager` can generate new, unique price paths using a GARCH model or create episodes from random slices of a decade's worth of historical ticker data.
+    *   **Stochastic Price Paths**: Generates unique price histories using a GARCH model or creates episodes from slices of real historical ticker data.

-### Sophisticated & Intelligent Action Space
-The agent possesses a powerful set of approximatly 100 actions, including not just opening trades, but intelligently managing them.
-*   **Complex Openings**: Opens a wide variety of strategies, from naked calls/puts to delta-neutral strangles, iron condors, and advanced structures like Jade Lizards.
-*   **Risk-Based Adjustments**: A full suite of delta management actions that allow the agent to re-center its strategy (`RECENTER_VOLATILITY_POSITION`), roll a challenged leg to a more neutral strike (`HEDGE_PORTFOLIO_BY_ROLLING_LEG`), or add a new leg to neutralize delta (`HEDGE_DELTA_WITH_ATM_OPTION`).
-*   **Strategy Morphing**: A full suite of `CONVERT_TO_*` actions that allow the agent to dynamically transform its position's structure (e.g., Strangle → Iron Condor, Butterfly → Vertical Spread) to adapt to changing market conditions.

-### State-of-the-Art Hybrid AI System
-The MuZero agent is augmented by a **"Council of Experts"**, a hierarchical system of neural networks that provide a rich, abstract feature set.
-This allows the final model to learn from expert opinions rather than just raw price data.

-### Rich, Data-Driven Visualization
+*   **The "Council of Experts"**: A sophisticated deep learning pipeline that processes raw market data into a rich, high-dimensional state vector.
+This council of seven specialized neural networks provides the agent with deep, abstract insights into volatility, trend, momentum, and market cycles.
-A powerful, web-based replayer built in React that provides a deep analysis of each episode, including:
+*   **Data-Driven Visualization**: A powerful, web-based replayer built in React that provides a deep analysis of each episode, including an interactive P&L diagram, per-leg live IV, a market "Bias Meter," and a **Real-World Re-Simulation** panel to perform "what-if" analysis.
-*   An interactive P&L diagram with T+0 (current) and expiry curves.
-*   Standard deviation bands on the payoff chart to show the expected market range.
-*   A "Bias Meter" that synthesizes the agent's complex observation vector into a human-readable market bias.
-*   A **Real-World Re-Simulation** panel to dynamically change parameters like start price, lot size, and strike distance to see how P&L would have been affected.

-### Professional Analysis & Validation Suite
-*   **Strategy Analyzer**: A complete analysis pipeline (`run_full_analysis.py`) that runs thousands of simulations to produce a ranked dashboard of every strategy, including advanced metrics like **Sharpe Ratio, Sortino Ratio, Calmar Ratio, Max Drawdown, and two forms of Elo Ranking (Standard and PnL-Weighted)**.
+*   **Professional Analysis & Validation Suite**: A complete backtesting pipeline (`run_full_analysis.py`) that simulates and ranks every low-level strategy based on advanced metrics like **Sharpe Ratio, Sortino Ratio, Calmar Ratio, and PnL-Weighted Elo Ranking**.
-*   **Expert Evaluator**: Dedicated scripts (`unified_expert_evaluator.py`, `transformer_expert_trainer.py --mode eval`) to scientifically measure the predictive power of every expert model on unseen holdout data.
-*   **Robust Regression Test Suite**: A full suite of over 30 tests (`regression_suite.py`) to validate the environment's core mechanics and prevent regressions.

 ---

 ## 🧠 The "Council of Experts" AI System

-The core of the agent's intelligence comes from a hierarchical system where raw data is progressively transformed into abstract insights.
+The agent's market intelligence is derived from a hierarchical system where raw data is progressively transformed into abstract insights.
 The final Master Directional Transformer makes its decision by attending to the counsel of six specialist experts.

 ```mermaid
 graph TD